ericholscher/ericholscher.com/site/blog/2017/dec/2/breaking-cliques-at-events.rst

     If you have attended this event for *three years*, you should try to meet *three new people* each day.

-.. seealso:: My post on the :ref:`pac-man-rule` for another useful event rule
+.. seealso:: My original post on the :ref:`pac-man-rule` for another useful event rule

 The organizer's responsibility
 ------------------------------